wandb/docs/docs/guides/hosting/data-security/secure-storage-connector.md

 #### Provision the Azure Blob Storage

-This section is only relevant for instance level BYOB.
-To configure team level BYOB for W&B platform in Azure, refer to [this repository](https://github.com/wandb/terraform-azurerm-wandb/tree/main/modules/secure_storage_connector).

-Follow these steps to provision the Azure Blob Storage in your Azure subscription:
+For the instance level BYOB, if you're not using [this Terraform module](https://github.com/wandb/terraform-azurerm-wandb/tree/main/examples/byob), follow the steps below to provision a Azure Blob Storage bucket in your Azure subscription:

 * Create a bucket with a name of your choice.
+Optionally create a folder which you can configure as sub-path to store all W&B files.
 * Enable blob and container soft deletion.
 * Enable versioning.
 * Configure the CORS policy on the bucket